JONBUB-SUK/UDACITY_DEEP_LEARNING_NANODEGREE_project2.-Dog-Breed-Classifier/README_for_portfolio.md

 And if detected picture is human, program should present the most similar dog's breed

-First, I made human detection program
+Firstly, I made human detection program

 To do that, I used cv2.CascadeClassifier in cv2 libarary